INTRODUCTION TO CLOUD COMPUTING AND FORCE.COM

 Force.com as PaaS

-Force.com has some significant difference from other PaaS providers as it underpins a programming interface and is specifically intended for creating multi-tenant cloud-based applications.
+Force.com has some significant differences as compared to other PaaS providers as it underpins a programming interface and is specifically intended for creating multi-tenant cloud-based applications.
 It has a unique programming model based on the Java-like Apex programming language.
 It also has a native UI and UI programming language.
 Applications built on Force.com platform can be expansions of CRM capabilities gave by Salesforce CRM, or they can be work process-based business applications, for example, approval work processes.
 The platform also provides integration APIs to CRM integration or outsider services.

 In Force.com a developer can merely declare data objects are utilizing visual configuration tools and compose trigger handlers in the Apex programming language.
 Support for multi-tenancy, including tenant data isolation and configuration, is given out of the case with no specific programming required.
 One of the practical, abnormal state aspects of this sort of platform.